Kibale Forest National Park

 Visitors to Kibale should not leave before they sample a fresh cup of coffee made from the park’s wild Robusta coffee tree, providing a unique Kibale Forest coffee experience.

-These include chimpanzee trekking safaris, hiking, bird watching & strolling along the cultural trails with stops at Batooro & Bakiga villages that are located at the outskirts of the park, providing an enriching cultural experience.
+These include chimpanzee trekking safaris, hiking, bird watching &amp strolling along the cultural trails with stops at Batooro &amp Bakiga villages that are located at the outskirts of the park, providing an enriching cultural experience.

-December to February & June to September are the driest months & are therefore the best times for this activity, offering the most favorable conditions.
+December to February &amp June to September are the driest months &amp are therefore the best times for this activity, offering the most favorable conditions.

-Walking the trails is easier at this time & the overall experience tends to be more enjoyable for those seeking a memorable primate encounter or bird watching in Kibale.
+Walking the trails is easier at this time &amp the overall experience tends to be more enjoyable for those seeking a memorable primate encounter or bird watching in Kibale.

 Gallery